golang/proposal/design/43651-type-parameters.md

 In the `FromStrings2` example above, we were able to deduce the type argument for `PT` based on the `Setter2` constraint.
-But in doing so we only looked at the type list, we didn't look at the methods.
+But in doing so we only looked at the type set, we didn't look at the methods.
 We still have to verify that the method is there, satisfying the constraint, even if constraint type inference succeeds.